 If you’re reading this post, chances are you’re at least considering publishing your novel with a traditional publishing house.
-If so, one of the scariest things you’re going to have to do is pitch your novel to literary agents and editors, the gatekeepers of our industry.
+You probably already know that one of the scariest tasks ahead of you is pitching your novel to literary agents and editors, the gatekeepers of our industry.

 Why is it scary?
-Well, you’re essentially saying, “I spent years creating a work of art, and I want you to LOVE it and give it to readers.
+Well, it’s because you’re essentially saying, “I spent years creating a work of art, and I want you to LOVE it and give it to readers.
 ‘Kay?”
 Just like applying for a job or asking someone on a date, you’re setting yourself up for the possibility of rejection.
-When you pitch, you’re going to receive more rejections, sometimes in the form of silence, than you do offers.
+When you pitch, you will receive more rejections, sometimes in the form of silence, than you do offers.

-While rejection after rejection and feeling scared don’t sound fun, we have to pitch our novels if we want to publish them the traditional route.
-We have to send out query letters and it doesn’t hurt to attend a writers conference … or several.
+Rejection after rejection and feeling scared don’t sound fun, do they?
+If we want to go the traditional route to publication, though, we have to pitch to agents.
+We have to send out query letters.
+And it doesn’t hurt to attend a writers conference … or several.

 Think you’re ready to do this?
 Here are four signs to look for: